hon

 Therapy sessions are often accompanied by homework sessions and assignments.
 The therapist and the client work together to evaluate and adjust changes these have on thought patterns.
 Faulty reasoning on the part of the client is challenged in real-life experiments and the therapist guides the client to adjust his view of himself, as he realizes that his negative assumptions are faulty.
 One might sum it up as, a way-of-thinking readjustment.

+The thepraist helps to identify with them logical errors in their thinking, to challenge h validity of negative thinking.
+If a person feels they are totally worthless, the idea is to gain a balanced view of themselves, get away from the all-or-nothing thinking that can be crippling or which can lead to suicidal thoughts.
 A therapist works with a client to develop real-life situations to help a client get over faulty thinking, in a step by step fashion.
 Also, a therapist might help a client schedule his day to day activities, which helps him or her to have a structural framework with less "down-time," which might lead to depression.

-Additionally, interpersonal therapy, which is less directed than cognitive-behavioral therapy, has been found to be effective, especially with teens, who often need just someone to talk things out with.
+Additionally, interpersonal therapy, which is less directed than cognitive-behavioral therapy has been found to be effective, especially with teens, who often need just someone to talk things out with.
 Anyone going through depression can benefit from talking things out with a sympathetic listener, whether it be a friend, mate, minister, or professional.
 This can be and often is a necessary part of the healing process for child abuse or for other traumatic experiences in life.

-Spiritual Needs: Attention to one's spiritual needs is also an essential, often overlooked part of one's mental health.
+Spiritual Needs Attention to one's spiritual needs is also an essential, often overlooked part of one's mental health.
 This is true of both adults, teens and children.
 Reading the Psalms is a stabilizing and comforting activity.
-The deep emotions of men who experienced inner turmoil, and their profound emotional expressions, often reflect one's own inner sentiments, and there can be idenity with such deep poetic expressions.
+The deep emotions of men who experienced inner turmoil, and their deep emotional expressions, often reflect one's own inner sentiments, and there can be idenity with such deep poetic expressions.
 It can be a gentle and soothing part of the healing process.

 Anyone who is attempting to come off antidepressants or other psychiatric medications should do so gradually rather than abruptly.
 See Newsweek article How to Quit the Cure.
 Off-site link.

-1. Carson, R.C., Butcher, N. J., Mineka, S. (2000).
+Carson, R.C., Butcher, N. J., Mineka, S. (2000).
 Abnormal Psychology and Modern Life.
 11th Edition.
 P. 662-668.

-3. DeRubeis, R. (1997, May).
+DeRubeis, R. (1997, May).
 Cognitive therapy IS as effective as medication for severe depression.
 A mega-analysis.
 Paper presented at the meeting of the American Psychological Society.
 Washington.